 The lognormal mocks are generated following Ref.~\cite{24Benabou_WA}, using a reverse cloud-in-cell galaxy drawing scheme.
 The simulations cover the full sky area between $z=0.2$ and $0.5$, with a mean number density $\bar{n}^{\rm true}=3\times 10^{-4} h^3/{\rm Mpc}^3$.
 We use the matter power spectrum at an effective redshift $z_{\rm eff}=0.38$ with the Planck 2018 best-fit cosmology.
 We choose the linear galaxy bias $b_1=1.5$ and growth rate $f_{\rm eff}=0.71$ for the mocks, neglecting redshift evolution.

-RSD is implemented by generating the galaxy velocity field in linear Newtonian theory and shifting the galaxy redshifts accordingly.
+Redshift-space distortion is implemented by generating the galaxy velocity field in linear Newtonian theory and shifting the galaxy redshifts accordingly.
 Both angular mask and radial selection are applied after RSD such that the evolution bias vanishes.
 Besides the canonical linear Newtonian RSD term, the theoretical modeling for the lognormal mocks also needs to include the Newtonian Doppler term (also known as the $\alpha$-term) \cite{10Raccanelli_WA_sim,15YooWA,18CastorinaWA,24Benabou_WA}, which has a non-negligible impact on large scales.
-This term can be included in the dSFB PS modeling following Refs.~\cite{24PSM_SFB,24GR_SFB}.
+This term can be included in the dSFB power spectrum modeling following Refs.~\cite{24PSM_SFB,24GR_SFB}.

 For measurements without IC, we use the true mean galaxy density $\bar{n}^{\rm true}$ input to generate the randoms and then apply the SPHEREx-like window function to obtain the synthetic catalogs.
 The random catalogs are generated at $1/\alpha=10$ times the density of the lognormal mock $\bar{n}^{\rm true}$.